mcsnexcom/VMC320.Android/README.md

 Similar to the object detection demo, this application uses TensorFlow Lite for pose estimation.
 It detects and tracks human poses in real-time using video input from the HDMI-IN source.

+### 7. style_transfer - HDMI-IN Style Transfer Application

+The style_transfer application captures video input from the HDMI-IN source of the Nexcom VMC320 vehicle mount computer and applies various artistic styles to the captured images.
+This demo showcases the capability of performing style transfer using advanced neural network techniques.

 ---

 Feel free to explore the source code and modify it to suit your specific needs.
 Contributions and feedback are always welcome.